 See "Are You Eligible for Social Security Disability?" to learn more about how the SSA determines whether or not an applicant meets the requirements.
 To apply for this benefit, your parent (or yourself, if parent is deceased) must call 1-800-772-1213 and be prepared to discuss the disability in detail.
 The SSA representative will ask for the Social Security numbers of both the parent and the adult recipient.

 Disability claims and other interactions with the Social Security Administration are notoriously complicated.
 Given the many demands placed upon parents of disabled children, the assistance of a qualified attorney can make an enormous difference.
-Consider contacting an attorney for a free initial claim evaluation so that you'll be better informed of your rights and those of your disabled child.
+Consider contacting an SSDI attorney and learn more about your rights and those of your disabled child.